emm-sam/Computer-Vision-Rock-Paper-Scissors/README.md

         print('DRAW')
 else:
     print('TRY AGAIN')
 """
 ```
 - The statements are converted into a function that takes in a user and computer input as arguments
+- The function is placed outside the while loop and called within it

 ```python
 """
 def compare_predictions(user_prediction, computer):
     if user_prediction == 'ROCK':
         if computer == 'ROCK':